sr99622/libonvif/README.md

 Once the virtual environment has been set up, the script will source the environment and install onvif-gui.
 The script will then check for the use of the X11 desktop protocol.
 If this is being used, the script will install a minimum required configuration for the protcol.
 This is mostly relevant to apt as distributions using the other package managers generally include the X11 drivers by default.

 The script will then check for the existence of GPU and associated drivers.
-For NVIDIA drivers, the target computer will have to have the drivers installed prior to running the script.
+For NVIDIA drivers the script will attempt to run the ```nvidia-smi``` command.
+The target computer will have to have the drivers installed prior to running the script in order for it to succeed.
 As most modern Linux distributions include these drivers as part of the installation process, it should be there already if the system was properly installed.
 The script will then check for Intel iGPU and will ask for permission to install those drivers.
 Intel NPU is checked as well, but unfortunately, those drivers are only available on a limited subset of Ubuntu.

 Finally, the script installs an icon in the system Applications folder for starting the program.
 The program can be started by clicking the icon.